percona/pg_tde/README.md

 5. [Helper functions](#helper-functions)

 ## Overview
 Transparent Data Encryption offers encryption at the file level and solves the problem of protecting data at rest.
 The encryption is transparent for users allowing them to access and manipulate the data and not to worry about the encryption process.
-As a key provider extension supports file and [Hashicorp Vault](https://www.vaultproject.io/).
+As a key provider, the extension supports the keyringfile and  [Hashicorp Vault](https://www.vaultproject.io/).

 ### This extension provides two `access methods` with different options: